luanrv00/luanrv00/readme.md

 - Digital product development strategies and metrics such Agile methods (Scrum, Kanban, OKR, OnCall);
 - Web application tests automation with Cypress, Jest, RSpec and others.

-### There is some technologies I have strong interest:
+### There is some keywords I have strong interest:

 - Linux
 - JavaScript